ranveer2001/Strings/README.md

 15) [^a] represents all characters in the string except a.
 16) A|B represents two different patterns tried from left to right.
 When one pattern matches inside the string, the other is no longer in use.

+**Lambda function

+lambda arg1, arg2 ..., ..., arg n: an expression using the arguements

+**Iterators

+Iterator is an object which allows a programmer to go through all the elements of a collection sequence regardless of its specific implementation. iter()

+Generator is a special routine that can be used to control the iteration behaviour of a loop.
+It yields the value one at a time, unlike function.

+1) chain() takes several sequences as arguements and chains them together.
+2) count() returns an iterator that generates consecutive integers until you stop it,
+3) cycle() returns an iterator that simply repeats the value given as an arguement infinitely.